RileyCampbell2007/feishin-flatpak/README.md

 A working Flatpak manifest for [Feishin](https://github.com/jeffvli/feishin), a modern self-hosted music player.
 This manifest repacks the official pre-compiled release for easy installation and sandboxing.

+*This is a community-maintained repackaging of Feishin using Flatpak.
+It is not an official build from the Feishin project.
+Feishin itself is licensed under the GPL-3.0 License.*

 ## How to install

 Make sure you have `flatpak-builder` installed, then run: